 - More pleasing aesthetic

-That will wrap up our guide on UI design trends currently on the rise.
+That will wrap up our guide on UI/UX design trends currently on the rise.

 Software developments, better usability, and remote design team collaboration will be key factors in the future of the industry.